HallerPatrick/py_lsp.nvim/README.md

 This minimal setup will automatically pass a python virtual environment path to the LSP client for completion/linting.

+WARNING: `py_lsp` is currently not agnostic against other python lsp servers that are starting or attaching.
+Please be aware of other plugins, autostarting lsp servers.

 ### Features

 `py_lsp` exposes several commands that help with a virtual env workflow.